flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 to illustrate how much more powerful your programming environment can be if you find the right abstractions.
-The file I/O model still dominates decades after its introduction, making our lives easier _without even having to understand how it actually works_.
+The file I/O model still dominates decades after its introduction, making our lives easier _without our even having to understand how it actually works_.

 One final point about abstractions: they provide mechanisms for calling your application's code.
 We saw this a bit earlier with